elint-tech/code-guideline/README.md

     return value * 2.
 ```

-Aways start with ```Utility function to...```; it helps to understand what the functions is supposed to do.
+Aways start with ```Utility function to...```; it helps to understand what the functions are supposed to do.
 Also, follow the formatation of arguments and returns, it helps to debug the code and also to understand the code when someone faces it by first time.

 Follow the example to know how to format a function that returns more than one argument: